 - Numerous experimental MR scanners, some of which are increasingly used clinically, including a 7.0T magnet and PET/MR scanner in nearby Charlestown.

 - New vascular interventional and neurointerventional suites.

-- Newly opened Lunder inpatient facility, including 150 inpatient beds and three floors of state-of-the-art operating rooms that include radiologic equipment to facilitate image-guided procedures.
+- Newly opened Lunder inpatient facility, including 150 inpatient beds and three floors of state-of-the-art operating rooms that include radiologic equipment (including MRI) to facilitate image-guided procedures.
 A PET/CT scanner and a 3T MRI are installed immediately adjacent to the neurology ICU.